timmybytes/banquet/README.md

 - A new page inside `src/pages`

 To use it, run `yarn bake` from the terminal, and choose from the options available, or [read more about using Plop in Banquet](docs/plop.md) and make your own custom templates.

-### ⚡️ Chakra UI + React Icons

-Banquet also includes [Chakra UI](https://chakra-ui.com/) and [React Icons](https://github.com/react-icons/react-icons) for flexible, accessible, and easy to use UI components and hooks.
-And with Chakra’s theme provider, it’s easy to define default colors, sizes, fonts, etc., and access them from anywhere in your project.

 ### Other Features